End to Vodafone's tax dispute with India seen near: FT

-LONDON Finance minister, Palaniappan Chidambaram, said he is confident that a $2.6 billion tax dispute with Vodafone (VOD.L) would be settled, telling the Financial Times that a third round of talks will be held this week.
+LONDON India's finance minister, Palaniappan Chidambaram, said he is confident that a $2.6 billion tax dispute with Vodafone (VOD.L) would be settled, telling the Financial Times that a third round of talks will be held this week.

 "Vodafone has formally written to the government offering to engage senior government officials to find a way out of the problem," he said in an interview with the FT.